 The process of creating content rich, academically rigorous magnet programs does not happen overnight.
 This Magnet Plan proposes a three phase process starting by evaluating existing magnet programs and schools during SY 2013-14 and categorizing them as Successful Magnets, Magnet Improvement or considering them for Magnet Elimination.
+The District will evaluate the following components: integration, curriculum/assessment as related to theme, professional development, key personnel and leadership, stable and successful staff, recruitment and marketing, and family engagement.
 As magnet programs are eliminated, budget will be allocated to support existing magnet programs or to create new magnet programs.
 As programs are revised or created the plans developed will reflect capacity-building in years one and two through a focus on leadership and professional development.
-For each year of program implementation, schools will include a sustainability plan that will address fiscal needs should the magnet budget be reduced.
-This process and schedule for adding, withdrawing, improving, or relocating magnets is outlined in more detail below in Section IX.
+For each year of program implementation, schools will include a sustainability above, pg.
+2).
+Thus, the goal is not simply to increase the number of integrated magnet schools, the goal is also to increase the number of students with an opportunity to attend an integrated school.
+Adding or replicating magnet schools in the center of town (within a 5-8 mile radius from the center of the District) affords the greatest opportunity for the greatest number of students to attend an integrated school, with the added incentive of free transportation.
+For sites that are already integrated (e.g., Cragin, Dietz, Hudlow), additional seats will open for integrative transfers once attendance boundaries and/or preference zones are limited or abolished, meaning that presently integrated sites will still have the capacity to increase integration.
+The District intends to expand the number of students served at these school sites so more students have the opportunity to attend an integrated school.